cybershoe/compass-jumphost/README.md

   - `instance_type` and desired number of `replicas`
   - `ddns_domain` name for dynamic DNS updates

+- Additionally, set `certbot_staging` to `true` for test deployments in order to avoid triggering the Let's Encrypt rate limit of 5 certificates per hostname per week.

 - Set your environment:
 ```
 export AWS_ACCESS_KEY_ID="MyAwsAccessKeyID"